djalbat/easy/README.md

 ### Update

 There is now [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) support.
 What this means is that EasyUI *will* now help you with the architecture of your large application.
-JSX support also brings with it a host other benefits.
+JSX support also brings with it a host of other benefits.
 So although EasyUI and its related projects will continue to work standalone, their use with JSX is *highly recommended*.
 The contents of this readme file will stay as a reference, however a much better place to start from now on is here:

 * [EasyUI-JSX Online documentation](https://djalbat.github.io/EasyUI-JSX/)